Covid 19 coronavirus: New Zealand 'a week away' from Italy-style health system crash before lockdown

 "The fact we avoided that is a credit to ourselves, the general practice profession.
 The College and general practitioners really stepped up to the mark."

-Betty also outlined what had been learned about the disease over the past three months, including that the average age of death globally was approximately 80 years; that co-morbidity was a major risk factor, especially diabetes, cardiac disease and immuno-compromised patients; and that a rare but worrying inflammatory condition in children had emerged.
+Betty also outlined what had been learned about the disease over the past three months, including that the average age of death globally was 80 years; that co-morbidity was a major risk factor, especially diabetes, cardiac disease and immuno-compromised patients; and that a rare but worrying inflammatory condition in children had emerged.

-But he also advised against being complacent.
-The country as of Friday had gone 14 days without any new cases, with just one current active case remaining.
+As of Friday, New Zealand has had 14 days without any new cases, and there is just one current active case remaining.

 "Although we have made good progress it would be remiss at this point to rest on our laurels and think this is finished," Betty wrote.